RedHatProductSecurity/cvelib/README.md

 # cvelib

-A library and command line interface for the CVE Project services.
+A library and a command line interface for the CVE Services API.

 ## Installation